 Could neurofeedback training help my daughter who has attention deficit hyperactivity disorder (ADHD), anxiety, sleep problems, and sensory processing disorder?
 Here’s my review of this alternative therapy.

-As I wrote in a recent post, my daughter, Natalie, who has attention deficit hyperactivity disorder (ADHD) and other comorbid conditions, recently began neurofeedback training.
+As I wrote in a recent post about biofeedback, my daughter, Natalie, who has attention deficit hyperactivity disorder (ADHD) and other comorbid conditions, recently began neurofeedback training.
 I find it fascinating to see a visual display (that is, a computer program’s interpretation) of what’s going on in her complex, dysfunctional (but doggedly resilient) brain.

 Before Natalie’s training sessions began, our neurofeedback practitioner, Ladell Lybarger, did an hour-long evaluation.
 An evaluation is intended to guide the practitioner in how to treat each individual.
 First, the practitioner identifies what’s abnormal in the person’s brain waves.
 Then, guided by what she learns, she devises a strategy for treatment: which of the standard sites on the scalp to train, in what order, with which of her neurofeedback devices, and for how many seconds or minutes each time.